endless-sky/rfcs/rfcs/0051-jump-arrive-depart-modifiers.md

 This is a proposal for a list of keywords that sets limits on the locations where players and NPCs can arrive into a system and depart from a system.

 # Motivation
-The arrival distance modifiers could improve space battles (because long range weapons make more sense when fleets start further away from eachother).
+The arrival distance modifiers could improve space battles (because long range weapons make more sense when fleets start further away from each other).
 The arrive and departure distance modifiers were also present in Escape Velocity, so adding those features will also improve the options for using Endless Sky for a port of Escape Velocity.

 # Detailed Design